-Teachers need to be aware of activities that provide a ceiling that is too low for above-gradelevel students.
+Teachers need to be aware of activities that provide a ceiling that is too low for above-grade-level students.
 When given activities like this, these students become disengaged.
 These students can do more, but how much more?
 Offering open-ended questions and activities will provide above-grade-level students with opportunities to perform at or above their ability levels.
-For example, ask students to evaluate major events described in the texts, such as: "In what ways is world trade more efficient today?" or "Explain several reasons why movers should understand math."
+For example, ask students to evaluate major events described in the texts, such as: "In what ways are the three states of matter similar?" or "Explain why checks and balances are important for all citizens."
 These questions require students to form opinions, think deeply about the issues, and form statements in their minds.
 Questions like this have lots of right answers.